 Research Question Evaluation Measure(s) Study Population Data Sources and Measure Steward Analytic Methods 5.2.1.
 Are the rates of prior authorizations (PAs) submitted and PA requests that are denied in the SUD population, controlling for volume, relatively consistent by MCE and over time?
-ASAM 3.1, 3.5 and 4.0 Rate of Approved and Denied SUD Authorizations for ASAM 3.1, 3.5 and 4.0 The total number of prior approved and denied authorizations for ASAM 3.1, 3.5 and 4.0 in a calendar year.
+Number of Prior Authorizations (PA) for ASAM 3.1, 3.5 and 4.0 Number of PA Denials for ASAM 3.1, 3.5 and 4.0 Rate of Approved and Denied SUD Authorizations for ASAM 3.1, 3.5 and 4.0 The total number of prior approved and denied authorizations for ASAM 3.1, 3.5 and 4.0 in a calendar year.
 OMPP Enterprise Data Warehouse (EDW)/OMPP Data B&A Descriptive Statistics Examine trends in the rate of prior authorizations and denials among stratified populations, over time and by region and MCE.
 5.2.2.
 Are prior authorization denials predominately for reasons directly related to not meeting clinical criteria as opposed to administrative reasons such as lack of information submitted?
-Codes for ASAM 3.1, 3.5 and 4.0 Count of denials with each reason for denial for ASAM 3.1, 3.5 and 4.0 in a calendar year.
-OMPP Enterprise Data Warehouse (EDW)/OMPP Data B&A Descriptive Statistics Examine the frequency of denial codes among stratified populations over time and by region and MCE.
+Frequency of Denial Reasons Codes for ASAM 3.1, 3.5 and 4.0 Percent of Total Denials for ASAM 3.1, 3.5 and 4.0 Numerator Count of denials with each reason for denial for ASAM 3.1, 3.5 and 4.0 in a calendar year.
+Denominator Total number of denials for ASAM 3.1, 3.5 and 4.0 in a calendar year.
+Age All ages OMPP Enterprise Data Warehouse (EDW)/OMPP Data B&A Descriptive Statistics Examine the frequency of denial codes among stratified populations over time and by region and MCE.